Did you notice how long that disclaimer was up there?

 Suppose we had to reinstitute the draft.

-That's that's one of my major concerns.
+That's one of my major concerns.

 But even addressing yours, let's just go back to Desert Storm.